saleh2784/ec2-proj/README.md

 d.
 Github credentials : GIT_AUTH = credentials('github')
 e.
 Docker name : DOCKER = 'ec2app'

-How to run the Pipeline:
+# How to run the Pipeline:

 1. go to jenkins
-2. create new jop "ec2-app" & chose Pipeline
+2. create new jop (name :"ec2-app") & (choose Pipeline)
 3. choose Pipeline script fro SCM
 4. In SCM choose Git
 5. put this repo in the Repository URL = https://github.com/saleh2784/ec2-proj.git
-6. in branch put : */main
+6. in branch put : */development
 7. in the script patch = Jenkinsfile
 8. in Build Triggers mark "GitHub hook trigger for GITScm polling"
 9. Run the pipeline with parameters
 10. Enter the INTERVAL "defualt 300"
-11. Choose the branch ('main', 'DEV', 'PROD', 'saleh') "defualt development"
+11. Choose the branch ('main', 'development', 'PROD', 'saleh') "defualt development"
 12. Enter the tag "defualt 1"
 13. Run the pipeline

 How to run the ArgoCd:
 ## link for help : https://argo-cd.readthedocs.io/en/stable/getting_started/
-## install argocd :
+## install argocd from my repo files : ##
 # Create a new namespace:
 kubectl apply -f namespace.yaml
 # Install argocd
 kubectl apply -f argocd.yaml

-# OR
+# OR fro the link below:

 # Create a new namespace:
 kubectl create namespace argocd
 # Install argocd